Empowerment Series: BET, Tyler Perry’s, “Sistas” Actress – Novi Brown Shares Sisterhood and Commitment with AW

 In a recent storyline for the show, Novi Brown’s character, Sabrina Hollins is left in a state of indecision about whether or not to commit to her on-screen beau.
-The ambivalence of to be or not to be exclusive creates great confusion.
+The ambivalence of being or not being exclusive creates great confusion.
 Her turmoil worsens when she sees the object of affection on a date with another woman after she declines his request for exclusivity.
 It is up to her girls to support the uncertainty, and help Sabrina understand there is no right or wrong, just what’s best for her individual happiness.

 As women, we are pressured into thinking there is a need to have a man by our side, in order to feel complete.
-Thankfully, gender roles are changing, so are the dating rules we’ve been following.
+Thankfully, gender roles are changing, and so are the dating rules we’ve been following.
 The way we view relationships is evolving, as we step into careers full speed and delay or cancel motherhood.
-Often times, it takes the support of the women in our circle to remind us, we don’t have to do things the conventional way.
-There are options outside traditional boundaries set by old world thinking.
+Oftentimes, it takes the support of the women in our circle to remind us, that we don’t have to do things the conventional way.
+There are options outside traditional boundaries set by old-world thinking.
 We should remain confident in the women we’ve grown into, knowing there is always a choice.

-Hopefully, this interview offers a fresh perspective on the commitments in your life, not just in love but with girlfiends too!
+Hopefully, this interview offers a fresh perspective on the commitments in your life, not just in love but with girlfriends too!

 The comedy-drama, Sistas has been a breath of fresh air.
 It demonstrates how females empower each other through strong friendships.
-We need to promote more sisterhood among women, show as much support, as possible.
+We need to promote more sisterhood among women and show as much support, as possible.
 How important have girlfriends been in your life while navigating the world of love, career, and relationships?
 My girls have been vital in my growth, as an individual.
-The cool thing about my friendships is that we are very open with each other and committed to having a judgement free zone.
-It is a place we can safely discuss our internal and external issues within the world of love, career & relationships.
-Receiving feedback from a untainted source is truly divine and friendships can hold space for that!
+The cool thing about my friendships is that we are very open with each other and committed to having a judgment-free zone.
+It is a place where we can safely discuss our internal and external issues within the world of love, career & relationships.
+Receiving feedback from an untainted source is truly divine and friendships can hold space for that!

 We can learn a lot from other women.
-Our experiences connect us, and there are countless stories out there to inspire us, if we set aside the judgment.
+Our experiences connect us, and there are countless stories out there to inspire us if we set aside our judgment.
 What is the biggest lesson you’ve learned from the sisterhood in your life?
-The biggest lessons learned from my sisterhood – your sisters are there to help you sharpen instincts and reinforce boundaries.
+The biggest lesson learned from my sisterhood – your sisters are there to help you sharpen instincts and reinforce boundaries.
 Sisterhood means being transparent and brave enough to admit when you are afraid to be seen for who you are, on all levels.
 These are some of the countless lessons I have learned and continue to during this journey.

 AW likes to end interviews with a positive message.
-Please share a quote or mantra to inspire readers?
-Words you lean on when experiencing inner struggles or indecision on something important in your life?
+Please share a quote or mantra to inspire readers.
+What words do you lean on when experiencing inner struggles or indecision on something important in your life?
 “Progression, not perfection” because life is a perfect balance of moving forward by appreciating when we’re able to look back.
 Use your mind as a tool, not a trap.
 Leap and take risks you will be proud of.